10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 10. Victoria Jubilee Clock Tower

-It is one of the historical landmarks of Ajmer dating back to the time of British rule and erected in the late 19thcentury to commemorate Queen Victoria’s 60-year Diamond Jubilee.
+It is one of the historical landmarks of Ajmer dating back to the time of British rule.
+This landmark was erected in the late 19th Century to commemorate Queen Victoria’s 60-Year Diamond Jubilee.

-We found Mango Masala restaurant and café in Ajmer, and it is hands down the best place we found to eat in Ajmer.
+We discovered Mango Masala, and it is easily the best place we found in the city.

-The restaurant is open from 9am every day and has two separate restaurant areas inside the building.
-There is good coffee in the morning.
-(Because let me assure you we weren’t about to trust the pigeon-room hotel for their included breakfast when they didn’t even have a restaurant onsite!).
-And they even have WIFI.
+They serve good coffee in the morning.
+(Because let me assure you we weren’t about to trust the Pigeon-Room Hotel for their included breakfast when they didn’t even have a restaurant onsite!).
+Plus they even have WIFI.

 Chole Bature at cafe in Ajmer.